What we do

 United for Global Mental Health works with partners to advocate for greater financing for mental health.
 We do this work at a national and global level.

 People from 19 countries around the world have come together pledging to secure meaningful and urgent action from their governments, demanding they invest in mental health.

-The Global Mental Health Action Network is a global joint advocacy, communications and learning coalition of over 850 representatives of governments, international organisations, NGOs, academia and the private sector.
+The Global Mental Health Action Network is a global joint advocacy, communications and learning coalition of nearly 1,000 representatives of governments, international organisations, NGOs, academia and the private sector.